LeetLLM

 Output

 No claim appears in all three samples, so the ratio is low.
-The conflicting "30 days" vs "14 days" signals a hallucination risk.
+The conflict between manager approval, security-admin approval, and an incident-freeze blocker signals hallucination risk.
 In production, you'd route low-consistency answers to a knowledge-base lookup or a human agent.

 NLI-based verification